ov-4/ServerStatus/README.md

 Server Status implemented by 100% C++

-*NB: some features in web browser are coded in JavaScript currently, but will be done with WebAssembly in the future*
+*NB: some frontend features have to be JavaScript due to technical issues, or they are too difficult to implement in pure C++ (eg. glue code)*